robindavidgames/ci-project02/README.md

 * A scoring cheat-sheet is to the right of the play area, so that users can always see their objectives.
 * Full rules to the game are below the play area.
 * The site has a custom favicon.
+* All external links open in a new tab.
+* HTML code is structured with sematic markup.
 * The game uses "defensive design" principles of validated input which ensure that the user cannot easily or accidentally cheat.
 They cannot place dice in blocked spaces, they cannot place the same dice multiple times, and they cannot activate spaces without having first chosen a dice to use.
 I considered adding alerts when players clicked on invalid spaces or tried to take an otherwise invalid action, but I did not feel this fit with the casual nature of the game.
 The game is so simple, that I think alerts are unnecessary.
+This might become a future feature.

 ## Design